smorzechowski/neo-sex-phylogeny-manuscript/README.md

 mafft --add $newseq --genafpair --adjustdirectionaccurately --maxiterate 1000 --nuc --reorder ${fileprefix}.maf > ${basenameprefix}_added.maf
 ```

+***MOST importantly, I manually inspected each alignment file to determine that the sequences had been added in the right order at all steps along the way!***

 ## Expected likelihood weights
 ## Likelihood ratio test of mtDNA and nuclear topologies